 The Washington Coalition of Minority Legal Professionals is a joint committee of participating minority bar associations formed to carry out the nonpartisan evaluation and rating of candidates for elected law-enforcement positions in Washington State.
 The participating associations draw from communities that are highly and disproportionately impacted by prosecutor elections and other law-enforcement elections.

 A primary goal of the Coalition is to ensure that persons seeking election to such positions recognize the concerns of our marginalized communities and are committed to fairness, equal justice, improving the justice system, and consideration of alternatives to the criminal system for achieving justice for victims, offenders, and the community.

 The Coalition issues ratings of candidates for law-enforcement offices.
 The ratings reflect our nonpartisan assessment whether a candidate will be effective in office, will serve the interests of the community and society, and is committed to the fair administration of justice and improvement of the criminal justice system from the perspective of the participating minority bar associations.

-The Coalition conducted a rating process for candidates for Prosecuting Attorney in a small number of selected races in the 2018 election cycle.
-All candidates in those selected races were invited to participate in the rating process.
-Click here for the 2018 ratings.
+The Coalition conducted a rating process for candidates for Attorney General in the 2020 general election.
+Both candidates were invited to participate in the rating process.
+Click here for the 2020 Attorney General candidate ratings.

 The rating process is described in our governing document, which sets forth the information to be considered (sections 6.02–6.05), the criteria for rating (section 6.06), and the rating scale (section 6.07).